 The 143rd running of the Kentucky Derby is today at 6:46 p.m.
 Eastern Time.
 This first leg of the elusive three-race Triple Crown, the Derby is run at Churchill Downs race course in Louisville, KY every year, without fail, on the first Saturday in May.
 Since 1875, the best three-year-old colts (and occasionally a filly) in the world have come together for what has become known as the most exciting two minutes in sports.
+It’s time for us all to start looking at form and things like Professional Horse Racing Tips ahead of the big race.
 The purse is a whopping $2 million, and the fees for being in the race alone include a $25,000 entry fee and a $25,000 starting fee.
 That’s why they call this “the sport of kings”.
 Anyway, whether you’re watching from home, from a Derby party, or from Churchill Downs, here’s who to watch:

 1. Lookin at Lee

 Trainer: Steve Asmussen Jockey: Corey Lanerie Current Odds: 20-1